-Having a farm on our own property had been a lifelong dream of ours!
-We love working on the land and spending time outdoors.
-We’ve always shared an interest in botany with one another, and we’re constantly fascinated by the natural world.
+Having a farm had been a lifelong dream of ours.
+We’ve always shared an interest in botany with one another and we love spending time outdoors.

-Our property is situated at 44.725274° N, which is just about halfway between the Equator and North Pole.
-Our land was completely undeveloped when we bought it in the fall of 2020.
-It was exactly what we were looking for; something that would provide us a blank canvas to design however we wanted.
-We had always envisioned a crop on the front 4 acres of our property and keeping the other 6 acres undeveloped as woodlands that border state land.
-Our career as musicians came to a pause in 2020 and we began to pursue other projects.
-We took a course through Michigan State University on farming lavender and decided to begin planting the following season.
+Our property is situated at 44.725274° N, which is about halfway between the Equator and North Pole, and it was completely undeveloped when we purchased it in the fall of 2020.
+It was our blank canvas!
+We took a course through Michigan State University on farming lavender and decided to begin planting the following season, in 2022.

-On our property is forest that was former state land, and it once was logged and operated as a red pine plantation.
+Our land was former state land, and it once was logged and operated as a red pine plantation.
 Red, white, and jack pine now live here along with maple, ironwood, beech, cherry, oak, and hemlock.
-We have a few sugar maple trees that are almost 5 feet wide and at least 150 years old, dating back to the end of the last large logging boom in our area.
-The lichen and moss are abundant, and the humus is thick in these northwest Michigan woods.
+There are a few sugar maple trees that are almost 5 feet wide and at least 150 years old, dating back to the end of the last large logging boom in our area.
+The lichen and moss are abundant, and the humus is thick in these northwest Michigan woods!

-One of the first gardens we developed was our moss garden in the spring of 2022.
-We transplanted a portion of reindeer lichen and broom moss from one area of our property to another.
-Reindeer lichen can survive for up to a millennia and often exceed 100 years old.
-Mosses are also among the oldest land plants on Earth, and some species can be dormant for up to 40 years before reviving and rehydrating.
-We formed the garden bed into a triangular design and as avid rock collectors, we continue to add to the garden with our rocks year after year.
+Mosses are among the oldest land plants on Earth, and some species can be dormant for up to 40 years before reviving and rehydrating.
+We transplanted a portion of reindeer lichen and broom moss from one area of our property to another to create a moss garden.
+We formed the moss into a triangular design and as avid rock collectors, we continue to add to the garden with our rocks year after year.

-Later in 2022, we began planting lavender rows on the most easterly side of our property.
-It is an open meadow that borders woods.
+In 2022 we began planting lavender rows on the most easterly side of our property.
+It is an open meadow that borders the woods.
 The field receives approximately 14 hours of sunlight around the summer solstice, and we generally receive at least 40 inches of rainfall a year.

 The soil in our area is characteristically sandy.
 Lavender is a Mediterranean plant, and it thrives without much water and in sandy soils.
 As so, we decided to plant the cultivar Lavandula x Intermedia, known as Phenomenal Lavender, which thrives in our zone 6 climate.

-Whenever and wherever we travel, we always enjoy visiting gardens, arboretums, and conservancies.
-We also love camping on state and national lands.
-We’re inspired by various garden techniques and design styles, although find most of our influences are from Japanese aesthetics and methods.
-The concept of “wabi-sabi” symbolizes impermanence and imperfection, while “ma” symbolizes the importance of empty or negative space.
-Leaving some areas within the gardens natural and untouched while pruning other areas in detail accentuate the two extremes.
+We’re influenced by various garden techniques and design styles, although find most of our inspiration from Japanese aesthetics.
+The concept of “wabi-sabi” symbolizes impermanence and imperfection, while “ma” symbolizes the importance of negative space.
+Leaving some areas within our gardens natural and untouched while pruning other areas in detail accentuate the two extremes.

-The zen garden has transformed the space around the forest, lavender rows, moss garden, and blackberry patch.
-It acts like a stage, as it showcases the transitions between each season.
+Our zen garden showcases the transitions between each season.
 In the spring, we await the thaw and watch how the shadows of the trees retreat as the sun climbs higher each day.
 In the fall, we watch the leaves float and twirl as the clouds become denser and lower.

-In the summer of 2025, we designed a circular wildflower garden just beyond the first three rows of lavender on the other side of the woods.
-We planted the native species of yarrow, echinacea, and butterfly weed.
+In 2025 we planted a wildflower bed using the native species of yarrow, echinacea, and butterfly weed.
 The habitat created from it fosters the activity of caterpillars, insects, and pollinators much longer than our lavender can provide, as we cut the majority of our harvest mid-July.
 Lavender is ready to harvest when it is at the peak of potency.
-The concentration of essential oils in lavender is highest when the buds have just begun to bloom.
+The concentration of essential oils in lavender is highest when the buds have just begun to bloom, but haven’t all blossomed yet.

 Monarch caterpillars eat only milkweed leaves, and butterfly weed is a species of milkweed.
 Once they become adults, the monarchs can feed on nectar from a variety of flowers, including lavender.